hollowshield/minecraftmodding/README.md

 Minecraft java is always a pain in the butt to play with friends.
 Java limits you to either servers hosted by you or thrid-parties or local lan play.
 But hold on can't you host a server yourself and play with friends.
 Yes, but most of the time it cost money or it is extremely slow for free users.
 Hosting locally works too but that can be annoying to set up.
 So either pay or have a slow server.
 Welp where this a free market there is glory.
-With mods
 ![image](https://github.com/hollowshield/minecraftmodding/assets/70131064/c216b916-dad4-4b16-8c0e-9abeaeb09426)
 just mod minecraft to have friends for you.
 [Essential](https://essential.gg/) is one such mod.